 - Oneonta, NY 13820

-Professors: Callahan, Sharpe; Associate Professors: Anderson, Farber, Sakoulas (Chair); Assistant Professors: Cui, Nowak; Lecturer: Spitzhoff
+Professors: Callahan, Sakoulas (Chair), Sharpe; Associate Professors: Anderson, Nowak; Assistant Professors: Cui; Lecturer: Spitzhoff

 The visual arts represent one of the basic means of human communication.
 In its courses, programs, and facilities the Art Department provides undergraduates with a solid foundation in the methods and theories in the creation and study of the visual arts.
 The department offers a range of experiences from introductory to advanced courses in Studio Art and Art History.
 Students have the opportunity to explore drawing, two- and three- dimensional design, ceramics, computer art, sculpture, photography, painting, and printmaking, and they may study major periods, themes, and critical issues of Art History.
 They are also exposed to the new technologies and perspectives that are radically changing the way art is being made and studied.
 State of the art computer art labs supports a rapidly expanding computer art area.

 The Art Department is firmly committed to a Liberal Arts Education.
 It consequently offers a 36 s.h.
 Art Major with concentrations in Art History, Design, Drawing and Printmaking, Painting, Photography, 3-D Studio, New Media and General Studio.
 Students are given the opportunity to select a B.A. or B.S. degree.
 A 15 s.h.
 Foundation Requirement ensures students have a grounding in basic drawing and design skills as well as exposure to Art History and the critical language of art.
 The Concentrations allow the student to focus in a particular area.